GovTechSG/seed-docs-new/faqs/general-faq.md

 </details>
 <details><summary>What happens when a remote wipe is performed on a Government Managed Device (GMD)?</summary>

   Remote wipe erases all data on the device, performed only for theft, loss, or security compromise.
-For more information, refer to the [Terms and Policies](terms-and-policies).
+For more information, refer to the [Terms and policies](terms-and-policies).

 </details>
 <details><summary>Is remote wipe done only on devices that belong to public sector agencies?</summary>

   No, remote wipe applies to any lost or compromised GMD to prevent data breaches.
-For more information, refer to the [Terms and Policies](terms-and-policies).
+For more information, refer to the [Terms and policies](terms-and-policies).

 </details>